 If you’re looking for a fun toy to keep yourself and others entertained at family functions, or want a way to de-stress that’s cooler than squeezing a stress ball, DoDoeleph’s Syma X20 is the answer.

-Things to Consider Before Buying a Cheap Drone
+Things to Consider Before Buying the Best Cheap Drones

 Smartphone Requirement: Most of the drones we recommend require you to set them up using an app on your iPhone or Android device.
 This is a requirement, as it’s the only way to monitor your drone’s location, monitor what’s being captured by its camera, and transfer the footage back to your smartphone.